Coronavirus Update for Maternity Services from 14th March, 2022

 Antenatal classes and tours

-Until further notice, antenatal classes, tours and drop-in sessions are cancelleduntil further notice.
+Unfortunately due to the ongoing COVID-19 pandemic, antenatal classes, tours and drop-in sessions are cancelled.

 You do not have to wait for an emergency situation to find help.
 If domestic abuse is happening to you, it's important to tell someone and remember you're not alone.